Codecademy/docs/content/pandas/concepts/dataframe/terms/groupby/groupby.md

 - `by`: if a dict or Series is passed, the values will determine groups.
 If a list or [ndarray](https://www.codecademy.com/resources/docs/numpy/ndarray) with same length as the selected axis, the values will be used to form groups.
 A label or list of labels can be used to group by a particular column or columns.
 - `axis`: Split along rows (0 or "index") or columns (1 or "columns").
 Default value is 0.
 - `level`: If the axis is a MultiIndex, group by a particular level or levels.
 Value is int or level name, or sequence of them.
-Defaults to `None`.
+Default value is `None`.
 - `as_index`: Boolean value. `True` returns group labels as index in aggregated output, `False` returns lables as DataFrame columns.
-Defaults `True`.
+Default value is `True`.
 - `sort`: Boolean value. `True` sorts the group keys.
-Defaults `True`.
+Default value is `True`.
 - `group_keys`: Boolean value.
 Add group keys to index when calling apply.
-Defaults `True`.
+Default value is `True`.
 - `observed`: Boolean value: If `True` only show observed values for categorical groupers, otherwise show all values.
-Defaults `False`.
+Default value is `False`.
 - `dropna`: Boolean value: If `True` drop groups whose keys contain `NA` values.
 If `False`, `NA` will be used as key for those groups.
-Defaults `True`.
+Default value is `True`.

 ## Example